RichardLWolf/SigInt/README.md

 ## 1. Get an RTL-SDR Device
 You'll need a **USB RTL-SDR receiver**.
 The [**RTL-SDR Blog V3**](https://www.google.com/search?q=V3+R860+RTL2832U+1PPM+TCXO+HF+Bias+Tee+SMA+Software+Defined+Radio+with+Dipole+Antenna+Kit) is recommended and widely supported.
 Other RTL-SDR dongles may also work but have not been tested with SigInt.
+Be aware that the RTL-SDR Blog V3 is a large module, so if you have little space around your USB ports you may wish to purchase a USB extender cable along with the unit.

 ### **Connect an Antenna**
 After plugging in your RTL-SDR, attach an **antenna** for best reception.